bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 This [spreadsheet](https://docs.google.com/spreadsheets/d/1O-4VeCNMU8Wi08FjWFRujJvtmhayW2MYb_rALHOvpQM/edit?gid=743309786#gid=743309786) shows the cleaned data needed to compute the above metrics, broken down day by day.
 This includes both the control and experimental groups.

 The descriptions of the columns are provided below

 - Pageviews: Number of unique cookies to view the course overview page that day.
 - Clicks: Number of unique cookies to click the course overview page that day.
 - Enrollments: Number of user-ids to enroll in the free trial that day.
 - Payments: Number of user-ids who who enrolled on that day to remain enrolled for 14 days and thus make a payment.
 (Note that the date for this column is the start date, that is, the date of enrollment, rather than the date of the payment.
 The payment happened 14 days later.
 Because of this, the enrollments and payments are tracked for 14 fewer days than the other columns.)

-Conducting sanity checks for the invariant metrics (Pageviews and Clicks) at a 95% confidence interval for the control and experiment groups.
+Conducting sanity checks for the invariant metrics (page views) at a 95% confidence interval for the control and experiment groups.
 The result below can be found in the [spreadsheet](https://docs.google.com/spreadsheets/d/1O-4VeCNMU8Wi08FjWFRujJvtmhayW2MYb_rALHOvpQM/edit?gid=743309786#gid=743309786).

-I calculated a click-through probability column on both sides of the control and experiment.
-The result can be seen in the spreadsheet.

 ---

 ### Sanity Check on Pageviews (Invariant metric):

 First, I conducted a sanity check on the pageviews to verify if randomization between the control and experiment groups was successful.
-We’ll use a binomial test for this.
+I used a binomial test for this.

 **Steps for Sanity Check:**
 Note that all these calculations was carried out in the [spreadsheet](https://docs.google.com/spreadsheets/d/1O-4VeCNMU8Wi08FjWFRujJvtmhayW2MYb_rALHOvpQM/edit?gid=743309786#gid=743309786).
 I included the calculations here to make it easy to follow.